neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 * _Part 1: Basics of Bus Booking Optimization_
 * _Part 2: [Tips on Scoring $1 Bus Tickets]({% post_url 2017-07-06-tips-on-scoring-1-bus-tickets %}){:target="_blank"}_
 * _Part 3: [Optimizing Bus Bookings by Carrier]({% post_url 2017-07-06-optimizing-bus-bookings-by-carrier %}){:target="_blank"}_

 -------

+### The Basics

+You're probably wondering --- I didn't even think booking busses _could_ be optimized.
+In fact they can! 😀

 #### I. Use Wanderu!
 [Wanderu](https://www.wanderu.com/en/){:target="_blank"} is the Google of bus tickets --- it pulls and sorts options from all major bus providers so you can identify the best ride across ~100+ options instead of ~10 options from searching only on the Greyhound/Megabus/Boltbus site.